Darth-Tenebros/Watts-Up/README.md

 ![demo image of esp](./img/demo.gif)

-Eskom Se Poes is a cli based Load Shedding schedule checker.
+Watts-Up is a cli based Load Shedding schedule checker.
 Simply install/run the code and you'll be presented with locations.
 Select the one you care about and you'll be presented with a table showing the schedule for that location.

 ## Why?